Accreditation & Approvals

 - Pennsylvania Higher Education Assistance Agency (PHEAA) for Grants and Loans

-- Department of Health, Education and Welfare for the Pell (Federal) Grant Program
+- U.S. Department of Health, Education, and Welfare (now the United States Department of Health and Human Services) for the Pell (Federal) Grant Program

 South Hills is authorized by Federal law for enrollment of nonimmigrant alien students.